 When figuring out how much of a shortfall your family would have if one spouse lost their jobs, you can use our life insurance needs calculator for a simple estimation.
 If you want to calculate your need yourself, the number you are trying to reach is the amount that would pay off the mortgage, provide for all living expenses, and provide for a comfortable retirement, minus the amount of money the other spouse is likely to earn for the remainder of their life (including social security) and the amount you already have saved.
 Keep in mind that daycare is usually a new expense for a single parent, or a single parent may need to cut back at hours at work, choose a less demanding job, or even ideally stay at home full time to raise the family.

 Don’t be surprised if you get a much higher number than you expected.
 It is not common for a middle-class household to need a million dollars in life insurance coverage, or even more.
-If you have large balances in your combined retirement accounts, many people can get by with a little less life insurance such as $500,000, but it depends on your personal situation.
+If you have large balances in your combined 401k and other retirement accounts, many people can get by with a little less life insurance such as $500,000, but it depends on your personal situation.
 A retirement account from a deceased spouse always goes to the other spouse as a part of the estate.

 Real estate alone is extremely expensive, especially in the Northeast US and along the coasts.
 The median home price in some states is even approaching half a million dollars.
 If you have an unexpected death in your family, the last thing you want is to continue to pay a mortgage.
 Life insurance should at the very least provide for the entire cost of housing for the family, and don’t forget property taxes!

-Social Security may not be There
+Social Security May Not Be There

 You probably have heard that social security is “broke” or underfunded.
 It is somewhat true.
 The reserves are projected to be depleted by 2035 if nothing changes.
 Assuming something does change, either benefits will need to be cut or taxes will need to be increased.
 Both cases will require extra money.